rockwotj/shoestrap/README.md

 ## What about Chef, Puppet and co.?

 Chef and Puppet are great tools, but they are too complex for most use cases.
-The learning curve for these tools is quite steep as they each have their own DSL.
-On the other end, Shoestrap is just Bash.
-It does not require any 'Bash to config files' translation.

 I believe Shoestrap is a great simple alternative to Chef or Puppet that will fulfill the needs of most people.